 Auto accidents account for many of the personal injury claims in Ohio today.
 However, as an accident victim, you should not have to accept boilerplate legal representation from a lawyer just going through the motions.
 You deserve to work with a car accident lawyer who will take your injury claim as seriously as you do.
-Call the Chester Law Group today to retain the best legal defense available in Akron, Ohio.
-Make the call to our office today and our experienced car accident lawyers will begin collecting evidence, protecting your rights, and getting the insurance companies off your back.
+Call the Chester Law Group to retain one of the most experienced team of car accident attorneys in Ohio.
+With representation, our lawyers and staff will begin collecting evidence, protecting your rights and shielding you from aggressive insurance companies.

 Our Car Accident Lawyers Are Willing To Fight For You